DEFRA/ai-data-development-standards/docs/languages-frameworks/python.md

 ## Overview

-This manual is designed to aid developers in writing clear and consistent Python code across projects at GDS.
+This manual is designed to aid developers in writing clear and consistent Python code across projects.

 ## Code Formatting